pixa-pics/lacertadb/README.md

 ## Key Features

 - **Automatic Metadata Tracking**: Metadata, including database size, number of documents, and modification times, are updated automatically, keeping your data organized.
-- **Compression & Encryption**: Compress data using Snappy and encrypt it with Triplesec for secure and efficient storage.
+- **Compression & Encryption**: Compress data using the browser and encrypt it with it too for secure and efficient storage.
 - **Flexible Document Handling**: Supports adding, updating, retrieving, and deleting documents seamlessly.
 - **Built-in Collection Management**: Automatically manage and query collections, with automatic synchronization of metadata.
 - **Dynamic Metadata Access**: Get metadata like total database size, collection length, or last modification time using simple getters like `db.totalSizeKB` and `collection.length`.